ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab07.md

  * use basic Python libraries and functions to read date from a file and do basic processing of data
  * build models to generate or predict data

+You will complete this entire lab using *pair programming*.
+Of course, you are free to work on the extension by yourself, especially if you decide to do a machine learning project and your partner does not.
+But, as usual, **do not leave your partner in the dust!**

 # First, create a lab07 repo

 Go to github.com and create a new empty repo called spis18-lab07-Name1-Name2.
 When creating the repo import the starter file from this git repo: TBA

 Then use `git clone` to clone this into your `~/github` directory.

-In the repo, you will see that there are XXX files.
-They will be used to train the machine learning models we will build in this lab.

-# Lab outline (TODO)
+# Lab outline
- * Part 1: reading from files, working with dictionaries and building Markov chains to predict text
+ * Part 1: Reading from files, working with dictionaries and building Markov chains to predict text
- * Part 2: training and using a classifier (naive Bayes (binary) and regression (ordinal/continuous))
+ * Part 2: Training and using a classifier using the `nltk` library

 # Machine Learning: Very Basic Overview
 The basic idea behind machine learning (ML) is to use data to build a "model".
 You can think of a model as a computer program that "knows" something about the world.
 In our case, the model knows how to respond to data in some kind of a human-like way.